 Before you request a credit limit increase

-Once you feel good about your chances of scoring a higher credit limit, there are still a few steps to take to make sure you are ready to make the call.
+Once you feel good about your chances of scoring a higher credit limit, there are still a few steps to take to make sure you’re ready to make the call.
 Most importantly, collect all the information you can before you make a request.

 First and foremost, you should have a number in mind.
 Decide what credit limit you’d like to have, considering how much you can pay off.
-We recommend against asking for too much all at once – lest it seem you are planning to spend more than you can feasibly pay back.
+We recommend against asking for too much all at once, as it might seem like you’re planning to spend more than you can feasibly pay back.

 Consider how much higher of a limit you need to either better your credit utilization ratio or pay off a large purchase over time.
 Requesting a 10 to 50% increase is usually a good place to start.